Bullying at School

 However, I do work as a Special Education Advocate so bullying is a problem I often help families with.
 Here you are because your child has special needs, an IEP or 504 and is being bullied at school.
 You want to know what to do.
 First, know that you are not alone.

 Bullying and Disabled Children

-More than 80% of children with special needs are bullying victims.
+According to a recent article in the Guardian, more than 80% of disabled children are bullying victims.

 If your child has been diagnosed with a disability and has a 504 or IEP, they are considered to be in a protected class.
 That is defined as:

 Protected Class: The groups protected from the employment discrimination by law.
 These groups include men and women on the basis of sex; any group which shares a common race, religion, color, or national origin; people over 40; and people with physical or mental handicaps.

 What are my legal rights if my child is bullied?

 In education, the laws that specifically help you are listed below.
 Various federal laws prohibit discrimination in the realm of education on the basis of race, gender, age, national origin, and other protected categories.

 Federal laws that ban education discrimination include:

 - Title VI of the Civil Rights Act of 1964